aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 This defines `VRF10`, with a L3VNI of `10` and two VLANs (`VLAN11` and `VLAN12`).
 Each VLAN has a name and a virtual IP address assigned, which will be used as the default gateway for that particular VLAN on all leaf switches where the VLAN is created.

-You will probably notice this configuration defined under `VRF10`:
+This configuration is also defined under `VRF10`:

 ```yml
         vtep_diagnostic: